Akash743/Azure-Data-Engineering-Project-AP-Morgan/README.md

 Create DB onnection
 Mount the storage
 **Rule 1** - Check Duplication of rows in file: Find if the row counts in file are equal to no. of distinct rows.
 If yes, means there is no duplication is there

 **Rule 2** - Check for date formats

          Based on the file name received, filter 'ColumnName' and 'ColumnDateFormat' from the DB for that specific file name type.
 Ex.
-For file 'Product.csv', it will fetch those 2 columns corresponding to FileName 'Product'.
+For file 'Product.csv', it will fetch those 2 columns corresponding to FileName 'Product'

          Now will filter that ColumnName from the file and try to convert that into ColumnFormat taken from DB.
 Will count non null occurences while conversion.
          If non null occurences = no. of rows in file, means all rows date values wer fine as all could be converted to desired Column date format.
 And this will happen for all 4 ows in DB for Product - StartDate, EndDate, CreateDate, ModifiedDate.

 In case any of the 2 rules is violated, will send the file to Landing\Rejected folder, otherwise will send to Landing\Staging Folder